HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 Supported:

-- * → matches any number of characters
+- \* → matches any number of characters.
-- ? → matches exactly one character
+- ? → matches exactly one character.

 Boundaries: